binaabdulrahim/binaabdulrahim/README.md

 - 🔭 I’m currently working on ...
 API Authentication
 - 🌱 I’m currently learning ...
 AWS Projects
 - 👯 I’m looking to collaborate on ...
 AWS Projects / Terraform
 - 🤔 I’m looking for help with ...
-Anything
+Cloud Project Ideas
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [https://www.linkedin.com/in/binaabdulrahim/]
 - 😄 Pronouns: ...
 She/Her